 The Nobbies Centre is Australia’s newest marine attraction.
 Explore and discover the secrets of the incredible southern marine environment including seals, sharks and dolphins via interactive displays and cameras that allow you to zoom in and out on these marine creatures.
 This area offers spectacular coastal scenery, viewing of the offshore seal colony at Seal Rocks and the chance to walk amongst nesting seabird colonies.

 We actually found the little fairy penguins or little penguins near the nobbies.
+These are wild penguins and exactly the same ones you pay to see for Penguin Walk.

 Dinner at Taylors Waterfront Restaurant

-Enjoy a delicious seafood dinner at Taylors Waterfront Restaurant, a well known local restaurant.
+Taylors Waterfront Restaurant, a well known local restaurant.

 Taylors is one of the most popular restaurants on Philip Island.
 We ordered the seafood platter that comes with a huge lobster and generous amount of seafood.
 With a few glasses of Philip Island’s own wine, 2005 Nobbies Pinot Noir, the evening was marvelous!